Updated on August 2022

 However, with distance learning, you are responsible for keeping up to date with your learning.
 And won’t have a professor reminding you to finish that assignment in person.

-Also, maybe you don’t see your home as a productive environment, which can have a serious impact on your motivation for getting things done.
+Also, maybe you don’t see your home as a productive environment, which can seriously impact your motivation for getting things done.

 How to overcome it:

-To stay motivated in your online college journey, the most important step is to begin seeing your house as a work environment as well.
+To stay motivated in your online college journey, the most important step is to begin seeing your house as a safe learning environment as well.

 To change this mindset, you should find a tranquil spot where you can be productive.

-Also, try making a schedule each week where you plan out what college tasks you will be completing that week and on which days you will be completing them.
+Also, make a daily schedule each week where you plan out what college tasks you will be completing that week and on which days you will be completing them.

 Another helpful step is to keep your end goal in mind!
 Don’t forget about why you’re studying in the first place.